GTA-UFRJ/sinfonia/README.md

 	ssh root@<controller IP>
 	screen python
 	>>> from orchestrator import *
-	>>>
+	>>> main()

 Note: Because we are connecting remotely to the controller, the `screen` package is used as a way to keep the orchestrator running if the `ssh` connection is lost.
 Using simply `python` would have been enough if we had physical access to the controller's terminal.

-Then, at your local machine, run the blockchain modules which will store our sensitive commands.
+Then, remotely or on your local machine, run the blockchain chain node that will store our sensitive commands.

     screen python
 	>>> from backChain.chainNode import *
 	>>> main()

 Detatch from the screen with Ctrl+A then Ctrl+D and:

     screen python